-- 1. The contestant must have both spur rowels touching the animal, one on each side of the animal, anywhere above the break of the shoulders when the animal's front feet touch the arena floor the first time out of the bucking chute.
-Failure to do so will receive a NO score.
-Either judge will have the option to waive the mark out rule if the contestant is fouled or the animal stalls. - a.
-The first jump rule will be waived automatically if horse stalls coming out of the chute b.
+- 1. The contestant should attempt to have both spur rowels touching the animal, one on each side of the animal, anywhere above the break of the shoulders when the animal's front feet touch the arena floor the first time out of the bucking chute.
+This is called "The Mark Out" and if the contestant fails to complete "the mark out" the judges will take that into consideration when awarding points for the Rider's score.
+Judges will also take into consideration if the contestant is fouled or the animal stalls before leaving the chute, then no deductions should be made for failing to mark the animal out - a.
+The first jump rule will be waived automatically if horse stalls coming out of the chute. - b.
 The first jump rule will be waived automatically if horse fouls contestant, unless contestant declares himself.